Dynamic Bayesian Learning for Spatiotemporal Mechanistic Models: Abstract

 \section{Abstract}

-We develop an approach for fully Bayesian learning and calibration for spatiotemporal dynamical mechanistic models based on noisy observations.
-Calibration is achieved by melding information from observed data with simulated computer experiments from the mechanistic system.
-The joint melding makes use of both Gaussian and non-Gaussian state-space methods as well as Gaussian process regression.
+We develop an approach for Bayesian learning of spatiotemporal dynamical mechanistic models.
+Such learning consists of statistical emulation of the mechanistic system that can efficiently interpolate the output of the system from arbitrary inputs.
+The emulated learner can then be used to train the system from noisy data achieved by melding information from observed data with the emulated mechanistic system.
+This joint melding of mechanistic systems employ hierarchical state-space models with Gaussian process regression.
 Assuming the dynamical system is controlled by a finite collection of inputs, Gaussian process regression learns the effect of these parameters through a number of training runs, driving the stochastic innovations of the spatiotemporal state-space component.
 This enables efficient modeling of the dynamics over space and time.
-Through reduced-rank Gaussian processes and a conjugate model specification, our methodology is applicable to large-scale calibration and inverse problems.
-Our method is general, extensible, and capable of learning a wide range of dynamical systems with potential model misspecification.
-We demonstrate this flexibility through solving inverse problems arising in the analysis of ordinary and partial nonlinear differential equations and, in addition, to a black-box computer model generating spatiotemporal dynamics across a network.
+This article details exact inference with analytically accessible posterior distributions in hierarchical matrix-variate Normal and Wishart models in designing the emulator.
+This step obviates expensive iterative algorithms such as Markov chain Monte Carlo or variational approximations.
+We also show how emulation is applicable to large-scale emulation by designing a dynamic Bayesian transfer learning framework.
+Inference on $\bm \eta$ proceeds using Markov chain Monte Carlo as a post-emulation step using the emulator as a regression component.
+We demonstrate this framework through solving inverse problems arising in the analysis of ordinary and partial nonlinear differential equations and, in addition, to a black-box computer model generating spatiotemporal dynamics across a graphical model.